 The very first thing that you’ll be doing with this recipe is placing your coconut flour, shredded coconut, cinnamon, nutmeg, almonds, and salt into a food processor and then pulsing them all together until your almonds are chopped.
 The almonds will be adding a nice amount of heart healthy fats to this casserole recipe.
 In fact, almonds are so beneficial that studies have even shown that daily almond consumption can help to reduce abdominal belly fat and even lower your risk of developing cardiovascular and metabolic health conditions.
 (1) The cinnamon and nutmeg also help to add a one-two punch of beneficial health properties, providing your body with potent antioxidant and anti-cancer properties.
 (2)

-Next up, you’re going to want to get a bowl and add your Granny Smith apples, coconut oil, honey, lemon juice, lemon zest, and cranberries.
+Next up, you’re going to want to get a bowl and add your Granny Smith apples, coconut oil, maple syrup, lemon juice, lemon zest, and cranberries.
 As you can see, there’s quite a variety of tasting ingredients going into this casserole that all work in synergy to really up the nutritional value on offer.

 Even people who aren’t vegan will go absolutely nuts for this vegan casserole dish — it’s really that good.
 The combination of ingredients used in this recipe all combine to make one delicious casserole that doesn’t need to rely on eggs, meat, or anything else to stand out.
 Even if you regularly breakfast casseroles made with sausage and eggs, you just might be surprised with how good this recipe is.